MichaelChallis/MichaelChallis.github.io/_pages/fun.md

 author_profile: true
 ---

-Here are a few miscellaneous things that I like/find interesting/etc. The order the blocks apear in is randomized so when you refresh the page something different may apear first!
+Here are a few miscellaneous things that I like/find interesting/etc. The order the blocks appear in is randomized so when you refresh the page something different may appear first!

 <div id="genealogy-panel" class="fun-panel genealogy-card">
   <p>